 - Fixed expiry: contracts close automatically on the expiry date

-- No funding fees: a clean price exposure for the contract duration
+- No funding fees: clean price exposure for the contract duration

 - 20x leverage: half the perpetual cap, but still very high